lionbridgeai/rei-node-package/README.md

 [![build Actions Status](https://github.com/lionbridgeai/rei-node-package/actions/workflows/build.yml/badge.svg)](https://github.com/lionbridgeai/rei-node-package/actions)  [![publish Actions Status](https://github.com/lionbridgeai/rei-node-package/actions/workflows/publish.yml/badge.svg)](https://github.com/lionbridgeai/rei-node-package/actions)

-This is an rei (example) package.
-It is to demonstrate how to publish and use github npm packages but these techniques can be used for other package registry with some changes.
+This is rei (example) package.
+It is to demonstrate how to use and publish to github npm packages but these techniques can be used for other package registries with some changes.

 ## Install